Amity University Noida-B.Tech Admissions 2026

-Toughest Shift of JEE Mains Till Now - The National Testing Agency is conducting the JEE Main 2026 April session exam in multiple days and shifts.
-In session 2, so far, students have mixed reactions towards the difficulty level of the different shifts.
-Some found April 2 shift 1 to be the toughest shift of JEE Mains till now.
-Across both sessions of the JEE Main 2026 exam, the January 23, shift 2 was considered the toughest.
-As there Since there are three more shifts to be held in JEE Main 2026, the final analysis related to the exam will be updated here.
+Toughest Shift of JEE Mains Till Now - Students can check the toughest shift of JEE Mains till now analysis on this updated page.
+Candidates should know the difficulty level of the different shifts to know which shift was the toughest in JEE Mains till now.
+Now the JEE Main exam 2026 is over, some found April 2 shift 1 to be the toughest shift of JEE Mains till now.
+For others, it was April 6 shift 1.
+However, across both sessions of the JEE Main exam, the January 23, shift 2 is still considered to be the most challenging.
+Since there is one more shift to be held in JEE Main 2026, the final analysis related to the exam will be updated here.
 Meanwhile, check the shift-wise difficulty level below.

 This Story also Contains